-- EVITARUS, a Black-owned public opinion research and public policy consulting firm in Los Angeles, is conducting qualitative and quantitative research among a diverse sample of Black Californians to understand their experiences of racism and its impact on their health care.
-This project will identify policy actions and practice changes at the clinical, administrative, and training levels that policymakers and health system leaders can take to eliminate the impact of racism on Black Californians’ experiences in health care and to improve their health outcomes.
-A Black Health Equity Advisory Group composed of academics, policymakers, providers, and community advocates guides our development of this work.
-Read the Phase I report.
-(In process)
+- EVITARUS, a Black-owned public opinion research and public policy consulting firm in Los Angeles, conducted qualitative and quantitative research among a diverse sample of Black Californians to understand their experiences of racism and its impact on their health care.
+This project identified policy actions and practice changes at the clinical, administrative, and training levels that policymakers and health system leaders can take to eliminate the impact of racism on Black Californians’ experiences in health care and to improve their health outcomes.
+A Black Health Equity Advisory Group composed of academics, policymakers, providers, and community advocates guided our development of this work.
+Read the final report.
+(October 2022)

 - The Conversation / La Conversación, is a public information campaign to provide Black and Latinx communities with credible information about the COVID-19 vaccines.
 Co-created by KFF and Rhea Boyd, MD, MPH, and supported by a range of partners, the initial video featured Bay Area comedian W. Kamau Bell in an open, honest conversation with Black health care workers.
 As vaccine availability and guidance has evolved, subsequent videos have featured Latinx health care workers answering common questions in English and Spanish, pediatricians providing information about the vaccine for children, and maternity care workers providing information about the vaccine and pregnancy.
 (Ongoing)